8 Tips to Take Better Pictures by Losing the Background Clutter

 For this image, I went from a 50mm zoom to 200mm (200 magnifies the subject, just like looking through a pair of binoculars), and moved myself back about ten feet to keep the same framing.
 Without stepping back, this would have given me a lovely shot of the tip of his nose.

 Set it to a low number.
-The simplest way to think about it is, the lower the number, the blurrier the background.
+The simplest way to think about it is, the smaller the number, the blurrier the background.
 If your camera lets you set the aperture, set it for one of the lowest settings.

 The left image was shot at f5.0, which has a little bit of blur in the background.
 The right is “wide open,” or the lens’s widest aperture, at f1.8.